|

 MAY 31: Deadline for entries

-JUNE: First-round readers evaluate all the entries, and select the entries that proceed to second-round readers (evaluations are sent to all the writers in November)
+JUNE: First-round readers evaluate all the entries, and select those that proceed to the second-round

-AUGUST: Announcement of longlist sent to all the writers who entered; readers evaluate the longlist entries and select the entries for the shortlist
+AUGUST: Longlist announced and sent to the entrants; readers evaluate the longlist entries and select the shortlist

-SEPTEMBER: Announcement of shortlist sent to all the writers who entered; the juries evaluate the shortlist entries and select winners and finalists
+SEPTEMBER: Shortlist announced and sent to the entrants; juries select winners and finalists

-OCTOBER: Announcement of winners and finalists sent to all the writers who entered
+OCTOBER: Winners and finalists announced and sent to the entrants

-DECEMBER: Finalists and winners entries sent to Annick Press, Kids Can Press, and Scholastic Canada
+DECEMBER: Finalists and winning entries sent to Annick Press, Kids Can Press, and Scholastic Canada